PayString/rfcs/src/spec/payid-discovery.md

    hypothetical scenarios.

 ## PayID Discovery by a Wallet
-   Suppose Alice wishes to send a friend some XRP from a web-based wallet provider that Alice has an account on.
+   Imagine Alice wishes to send a friend some XRP from a web-based wallet provider that Alice has an account on.
 Alice would log-in to the wallet provider and enter Bob's PayID (say, `bob$receiver.example.com`) into the wallet UI to start the payment.